Are you supposed to tip the groomer?

 - Do they need special care or treatment?

 - Did the groomer really impress you?

-A simple rule of thumb is if your groomer has to work harder or longer than they usually would… then it’s fair to give them an extra tip as compensation for their efforts.
+Rule of thumb: If your groomer has to work harder or longer than they usually would… then it’s fair to give them an extra tip as compensation for their efforts.

-What Key Questions Should I Ask My Dog Groomer?
+What Questions Should I Ask My Dog Groomer?